Turbo Takeaways

 There are two types of 401(k) retirement plans: traditional and Roth.
 The main difference between the two is how they’re taxed.
-If you want to save for retirement, a 401(k) is an effective defined contribution plan because it is employer-sponsored and tax-advantaged.
+If you want to save for retirement, a 401(k) is a defined contribution plan because it is employer-sponsored and tax-advantaged.

 What Is a 401(k)?